-- Two election workers should setup the ICE, one reading these instructions and one following the instructions. - Retrieve the ICE from where it was securely stored overnight.
-Place the ICE in its designated spot based on the Vote Center Layout in the White Setup Binder. - Unlock and remove the black cover. - Verify that all seals are intact. - Plug in the ICE to its designated power supply. - Turn the ICE on by lifting the screen up and forward.
-Lock the screen in place using the stand on the rear of the screen. - ➤ If the unit has less than 15% power (lower left corner of the screen), the startup process will fail and you will need to re-start the device (power button, upper right of the screen). - Open the secrecy wings and lock them in place. - The start-up process for the ICE takes 5-10 minutes.
-When it is complete, the unit will begin to beep. - Hold the black security token to the silver circle on the right side of the machine until the Password screen appears. - Enter in the Username: Admin (capitalization matters) - Enter in the election specific Password you have been provided:
+- Two staff members should setup the ICE, one reading these instructions and one following the instructions. - Retrieve the ICE from where it was securely stored overnight.
+Place the ICE in its designated spot based on the Vote Center Layout in the White Setup Binder. - Unlock and remove the black cover. - Verify that all seals are intact. - Plug in the ICE to its designated power supply.
+Check after 20 minutes to see if it's charging or maintaining 100% battery. - Turn the ICE on by lifting the screen up and forward.
+Lock the screen in place using the stand on the rear of the screen. - ➤ If the unit has less than 15% power (lower left corner of the screen), the startup process will fail, and you will need to re-start the device (power button, upper right of the screen). - ➤ If the ICE doesn't boot up, ask the IT person to test the outlet.
+If the outlet doesn't work, contact the Vote Center line about which outlet to move the ICE to. - Open the secrecy wings and lock them in place. - The start-up process for the ICE takes 5-10 minutes.
+When it is complete, the unit will begin to beep. - Hold the black security token to the silver circle on the right side of the machine until the Password screen appears. - Enter in the Username: